South Korea 5-day itinerary: an easy to follow guide

 Option 3: 3 days in Seoul and 2 days on Jeju Island

-I will of course skip the Seoul part since we have already gone through this before, but we will focus on Jeju Island.
+Of course, I will skip the Seoul part since we have already gone through this before, but we will focus on Jeju Island.

 Jeju Island is South Korea’s largest and most popular island.
 Even during the pandemic, every weekend was packed with people since this was the only place you could go to and really feel like you were traveling.